-We are looking for an experienced postdoctoral researcher (8-10 years of postdoctoral research experience) to conduct research into optimizing the detection of self-harm and suicidal content for the development of Cilter technology.
-Cilter is a parental control software modification at the kernel level that allows for cyberbullying, self-harm, suicide-related and grooming content detection on all apps on the child's phone (from WhatsApp to various social media apps).
+We are looking for an experienced postdoctoral researcher (8-10 years of postdoctoral research experience) to conduct research into optimizing cyberbullying detection for the development of Cilter technology.
+Cilter is a parental control software modification at the kernel level that allows for cyberbullying detection on all apps on the child's phone (from WhatsApp to various social media apps).
 The project CILTER: Protecting and empowering children online is funded by the Disruptive Technologies Innovation Fund (DTIF) Ireland (Call 4) which is managed by the Department of Enterprise, Trade and Employment and administered by Enterprise Ireland.
-The DTIF consortium Cilter (SME) is a collaboration between the DCU Anti-Bullying Centre, SFI ADAPT and Amarach research.
-The experienced postdoctoral researcher in self-harm and suicide-related content detection will be based in DCU Anti-Bullying Centre and will work closely with the research fellows in ABC and ADAPT DCU who are supervising the project in ensuring the timely provision of deliverables related to: development of research methodologies that will contribute to machine-readable self-harm and suicide-related content classification and modeling
+The DTIF consortium Cilter (SME) is a partnership between the DCU Anti-Bullying detection will be based in DCU Anti-Bullying Centre and will work closely with the research teams in ABC and ADAPT DCU who are supervising the project in ensuring the timely provision of deliverables related to: development of research methodologies that will contribute to machine-readable cyberbullying classification and modeling.